Kiesen/gruppettoruhr/README.md

 ### Where to start

 An important note is that the gruppettoruhr website is powered by [next.js](https://nextjs.org), which means the project structure strictly follows the guidelines given by the [next.js](https://nextjs.org) team.
-This also means that you will find every page inside the `src/page` directory, which is a good place to start try things out.
-Besides the `src/pages` directory we have a directory for all common components like the footer `src/components`.
+This also means that you will find every page inside the `src/page` directory, which is a good place to start and try things out.
+Besides the `src/pages` directory we have a directory for all common components like the footer, it can be found under `src/components`.

 ## Contributing